Flu Cases Declining and Return to Normal Clinic Operations

 Dear Faculty and Graduate Assistants,

-Thank you for your continued commitment to our students and to one another.
+Thank you for your commitment to our students’ health and our campus community.

 Sincerely,